M.S. Business Data Analytics

 The GMAT measures general verbal, quantitative, and analytical writing skills, and is designed to help predict a student's potential for academic performance.
 Undergraduate field of study will not affect a test-taker's GMAT score.
 We suggest that you take a few months to study for the GMAT and sit for the test in the autumn prior to the year in which you apply, so that if a re-take is necessary, you will have sufficient time to schedule it.
 In West Virginia, the test is administered in Morgantown and Charleston.
 Scores are valid for five years from the date of the test.

-We do not have a required minimum score for the GMAT, however scholarships are usually awarded to those with a score of 650 or higher.
+We do not have a required minimum score for the GMAT.
 WVU's GMAT code is C2S-6D-13.
 Visit www.mba.com for information on the GMAT, finding a testing center, scheduling your test, and downloading a sample test.

 Graduate Record Examinations (GRE)

 The GRE revised General Test features question types that closely reflect the kind of thinking you'll do in graduate or business school.

 - Verbal Reasoning — Measures your ability to analyze and evaluate written material and synthesize information obtained from it, analyze relationships among component parts of sentences and recognize relationships among words and concepts.

 - Quantitative Reasoning — Measures problem-solving ability, focusing on basic concepts of arithmetic, algebra, geometry and data analysis.

 - Analytical Writing — Measures critical thinking and analytical writing skills, specifically your ability to articulate and support complex ideas clearly and effectively.